xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 ![openr_high_level]({{ site.baseurl }}/images/openr_high_level.png)

-At the outset, the architecture is reminiscent of traditional link state routing protocols like ISIS - what with the initial Hellos used to identify neighbors (similar to IS-IS Hello Packets), establishment of adjacencies using 0MQ messages (similar to Link State PDUs (LSPs) in IS-IS) and the use of Djikstra's algorithm for SPF computations.
+At the outset, the architecture is reminiscent of traditional link state routing protocols like IS-IS - what with the initial Hellos used to identify neighbors (similar to IS-IS Hello Packets), establishment of adjacencies using 0MQ messages (similar to Link State PDUs (LSPs) in IS-IS) and the use of Djikstra's algorithm for SPF computations.
 It also borrows ideas from other protocols like BGP (the concept of originatorIDs for loop prevention, à la AS-PATH handling) and spanning tree for flood optimization of messages.

 So is it really just an alternative to traditional IGPs ?
 Not quite.
 There are some design decisions taken to enable the architecture to be pluggable from the get-go: